How To: Statistics – One Sample t-Tests

 Of course, the calculations involved can be done on a simple calculator but your task will be made much easier with the use of spreadsheet software (Excel) or more specialized tools which are available as most high schools and universities (Minitab, Prism, SigmaPlot, etc.).

 Each will have their own tutorials on carrying out these tests and so this article will not be heavily technical but rather focus on the correct application of statistical testing.

 |1 sample t-test||Tests if the mean of a single population is equal to the hypothesized value||A lecturer claims that the mean time taken to complete a quiz is 1 hour.
 From a sample data set, can we reject this claim?|

 |2 sample t-test||Tests if the difference between means of two independent populations is equal to hypothesized value||Does the mean quiz score of female students differ significantly from the mean quiz score of male students?|

 |paired t-test||Tests if the difference between means of dependent or paired observations is equal to a hypothesized value||The mean response time of adults before and after they have consumed alcohol.
 Is the difference significant enough to conclude that alcohol affects response time?|

 A one-sample t-test can determine whether μ (mu, the population mean) is equal to a hypothesized mean.
 The test uses s (sample standard deviation) to estimate σ (sigma, the population standard deviation).
-If the difference between x̅ (x bar, sample mean) and the hypothesized mean is large relative to s, then μ is unlikely to be equal.
+If the difference between x̅ (x bar, sample mean) and the hypothesized mean is large relative to s, then the means are unlikely to be equal.

 It is important to note that using the t-test for hypothesis testing requires the adoption of certain assumptions about the data being analyzed.
-If these assumptions cannot be met, then the conclusions obtained from the test cannot be validated.
+If these assumptions are not met, then the conclusions obtained from the test cannot be validated.
 The assumptions for a one-sample t-test are: